 Drafting Software Patents to Survive Section 101 and AIA Challenges

-This CLE course will guide patent practitioners on how to draft their patent applications to overcome both Section 101 and AIA challenges.
-This panel has decades of experience in Section 101 and has represented patent owners numerous times in AIA reviews.
+This CLE course will guide patent practitioners to draft their patent applications to overcome Section 101 challenges during prosecution, litigation, and AIA reviews.
+This panel has decades of experience in Section 101.

 - Challenges in drafting software patents

 - Best practices for drafting software patent applications

 - Benefits of claimed inventions

 The panel will review these and other key issues:

 - What are the hurdles for patent counsel to demonstrate a software-related claim is not abstract?